Lowcountry Flood Mitigation

 Funding the Solutions

 We already know that over $1 billion in drainage infrastructure is needed to bail out Charleston County residents struggling to keep above water.
 This goes beyond a flooding issue into a livability and public health crisis.
-Mayor Tecklenburg stated that flood and drainage mitigation is a top priority for the City of Charleston during his annual State of the City address.
+For the second year in a row, Mayor Tecklenburg named flooding as his top priority during his annual State of the City address.
 Problem areas have been identified and their respective drainage issues have been studied extensively by local governments.
 However, few solutions have been identified to fund these projects in their entirety.

 In 2016, Charleston County taxpayers voted to raise the local sales tax an additional half-cent in order to fund mass transit, capacity improvements to numerous roads, and for the protection of greenspace.
 The ½ Cent Sales tax money is a $2 billion source of funding which is available now and must be used to fund drainage infrastructure projects in Charleston.
 It is the largest and most readily available funding source to address countywide flooding.
 The self-imposed decision to raise taxes was a result of residents determined to solve a problem after years of inaction by local and state leaders.
 There are desperately needed drainage improvement projects in neighborhoods throughout the county, from Shadowmoss in West Ashley to Pepper Hill in North Charleston to The Old Village in Mount Pleasant to the East Side of downtown Charleston that are being severely and repeatedly flooded.
 County Council must proceed with these and other drainage projects before investing in new roads.
 If residents are not able to safely live in their homes and travel to and from work, then how will they be able to pay taxes to fund new roads?
 If funds are left over following completion of the drainage projects, then Council can begin appropriately deciding how to allocate the remainder of money.